 It's also the anniversary of the Kosovo Peace Deal

 On this day in 1999, as NATO air strikes pounded Serbian positions, Slobodan Milosevic agreed to make peace in Kosovo, bringing the wars that had racked the former Yugoslavia into their closing stages.

-Although not everything is rosy in the garden with countries still squabbling over everything from who has first dibs on Alexander the Great, Croatia, a war zone less than 20 years ago, is now a holiday destination.
+Although not everything is rosy in the garden with countries still squabbling over everything from who has first dibs on Alexander the Great, Croatia, a war zone 20 years ago, is now a holiday destination.
 So, we're toasting today with the national drink of many of these countries: slivovitz, in the form of a Plum Cocktail.
 Cheers!